fuzziqersoftware/newserv/README.md

 - Enforce client-side size limits (e.g. for 60/62 commands) on the server side as well.
 (For 60/62 specifically, perhaps transform them to 6C/6D if needed.)
 - Encapsulate BB server-side random state and make replays deterministic.
 - VMS decoding doesn't work.
 Complete this reverse-engineering project.
+- Make a looser form of item tracking that can be used on non-BB versions when quests replace player inventories, like in battle and challenge modes.
 - Code style
     - The internal menu abstraction is ugly and hard to work with.
 Rewrite it.
     - Add default values for all commands (like we use for Episode 3 battle commands).
     - Clean up the way proxy session options are passed to the session from the client object (and add user-settable options for e.g. chat filter, which currently doesn't appear in the menu).
 - Episode 3 bugs
+    - Fix behavior when joining a spectator team after the beginning of a battle.
     - Disconnecting during a match turns you into a COM if there are other humans in the match, even if the match is part of a tournament.
 This may be incorrect behavior for tournaments.
     - Disconnecting during a tournament when there are no other humans in the match simply cancels the match (so it can be replayed) instead of forfeiting, which is almost certainly incorrect behavior.
 (Then again, no one likes losing tournaments to COMs...)
     - Tournament deck restrictions aren't enforced when populating COMs at tournament start time.
 This can cause weird behavior if, for example, a COM deck contains assist cards and the tournament rules forbid them.